Querying the graph over time

 expanding()

-will return an iterable of views as if you called at()
+will return an iterable of views as if you called before()

 from the earliest time to the latest time at increments of a given step